 The current SPLOST ends in September 2020, so a new SPLOST would simply replace it and feature a new list of projects to address local government needs.
 Walker County voters have approved SPLOST every time it’s been on the ballot since the 1980’s.

-The 2020 SPLOST is projected to generate nearly $44 million over the next six years.
+Prior to COVID-19, the 2020 SPLOST was projected to generate nearly $44 million over the next six years.
 The county’s portion of the SPLOST would be $28,160,000, while the cities would split $15,840,000.
 Here are some of the projects that highlight the county’s list:

 $9,000,000 for Public Works

 - $6,000,000 to increase the number of roads being resurfaced and bridges repaired.

 - $3,000,000 investment in roadside mowers, public works equipment and vehicles.
 Roughly 10 roadside mowers and other equipment used to clean ditches and culvert are worn out and badly need replaced.

 - Roughly one-third of all SPLOST funds received by Walker County are planned for Public Works.